Now, look, for those of you who are trying to get the Ditto Cam and you insist in insistent emails that it's not on, I just, I'm looking at it myself.

 They have been upset that we're not unified.

-Is Chuck Schumer a United States Senator or is he Homer Simpson?
+Is Chuck Schumer a United States Senator or is he a Homer Simpson?

-Because if they want to run around and say, we need somebody who's going to unify us.
+Because if they want to run around and say, we need somebody who's going to unify us, keep us unified.

-Sandra Dale County united us, and we need to stay united.
+Sandra Day O'Connor united us and we need to stay united.

-I know he speaks with forked tongue, but this this is gonna demonstrate that the media listens with forked ears.
+I know he speaks with forked tongue, but this is going to demonstrate that the media listens with forked ears.

-Because whatever these guys say, they're gonna get away with saying, but they're not gonna get a they're not gonna get away with it here.
+Because whatever these guys say, they're going to get away with saying, but they're not going to get away with it here.

 That's the whole point.